 What are Featured Snippets?

-The featured snippet contains a summary of the answer that a user has searched for, a link to the page and the page title and URL.
-The interesting thing about featured snippets is that one doesn’t necessarily need to have a number one ranking web page to appear in the snippet box (although it certainly helps).
-It is possible for pages that aren’t number one to appear in the snippet area by optimizing the post for snippets, however, those in the top five organic positions are more likely to appear in the featured snippet areas.
+The featured snippet contains a summary of the answer that a user has searched for, a link to the page, and the page title and URL.
+The interesting thing about featured snippets is that one doesn’t necessarily need to have the top-ranking position on Google to appear in the snippet box (although it certainly helps).
+It is possible for other first-page results to appear in the snippet area by optimizing the post for snippets.

 How Do Featured Snippets Work?

 Google’s search engine recognizes a user’s question and then detects the pages that best answer the question.
 Unfortunately, there is no magic button or way to guarantee that your web pages will appear in the snippet area, although it would be nice.
 Much like the magic of SEO, ranking for featured snippets is a process of optimizing your web page (or making it as easy as possible) for Google to recognize that the information on this page will be the most helpful for this question and also has a summary that Google can plug into that feature box nicely.

 Table: To provide the best-formatted answer, Google sometimes displays a featured snippet as a vertical table.
 The table generally holds 3 columns and 5 rows including a header.
 Any color coding, design, or image customization is acceptable as long as it's in plain HTML.